-- Rio Tinto recently entered into $30 million, seven year, option agreement with Forum Energy Metals Corp. to acquire an 80 per cent stake in their Janice Lake property (Janice Lake is on strike to the southwest of Yurchison)
+Rio Tinto has entered into $30 million, seven year, option agreement with Forum Energy Metals Corp. to acquire an 80 per cent stake in their Janice Lake property (Janice Lake is on strike to the southwest of Yurchison)

 Recommended Future Work Programs:

-Recommendations for future work include a re-assessment of historical till geochemistry and relogging of available historical drill core to better understand the stratigraphy and its relationship to the sulphide mineralization and the mineralizing systems.
+Recommendations for future work include a reassessment of historical till geochemistry and relogging of available historical drill core to better understand the stratigraphy and its relationship to the sulphide mineralization and the mineralizing systems.
 Modern geophysical techniques should also be employed in order to look for signatures related to known mineralization.
 This work should be followed up by systematic geological mapping, geochemical sampling and prospecting program.
-A systematic diamond drilling program should be undertaken on priority targets that are developed by the new work on the property.
+A systematic diamond drilling program should be undertaken on priority targets on the property.